AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ![loading](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/035a46fe-cd13-45e9-91cf-3045d0b27051)

 VRDUS can require a lot from your computers resources.
 60+ FPS is recommended for good tracking precision and accuracy.
 Make sure your PC settings don't effect performance to much for comfortable gameplay.
-Limiting lights in the scene can free up memory and increase FPS.
+Limiting lights, and extra cameras in the scene can free up memory and increase FPS.
+You should have no lag.

 Launch Options